Direct Parent PLUS

 - Obtain an endorser, or

 - Credit checks are only valid for 90 days.
-It is best not to complete your PLUS Loan Request until 90 days or less, prior to the student’s planned start date of enrollment!
-We begin processing PLUS Loan Requests for the fall and spring approximately 2 months prior to the start of the term, but after the student has had his/her federal eligibility assessed.
+It is best not to complete your PLUS Loan Request until less than 90 days, prior to the student’s planned start date of enrollment!
+We begin processing PLUS Loan Requests for the fall and spring approximately 2 months prior to the start of the terms, but after the student has had his/her federal eligibility assessed.
 We continue to process PLUS Loan Requests until our office’s published deadlines, which never exceed the end of the student’s enrollment period.

 - If you do not pass the credit check and the student wants to apply for the additional Unsubsidized Direct Stafford Loan, please have the student complete the Request for Additional Unsubsidized Stafford Loan form.